Slayer911/yii2-dbcast/README.md

 Yii2 DbCast
 =================
 Auto generate migration by your changes DB schema.
 Module create cast of previous DB schema, and current.
-By the different - system create Yii migrate on OOP style.

 Currently supports only **MySql**